tzConnectBerlin/que-pasa/README.md

 Big map updates are stored independently of the rest of the storage, as one would expect.
 Since we need to be able to look back at the history of the chain, there is a `deleted` flag which tells one whether the row has been removed.
 If the most recent version of the map for the keys you specify has this flag set, there is no row.

+### Views

+Each table `xxx.yyy` has a corresponding view, `xxx.yyy_now`, which shows the current state of the storage.

+### Keys

+There are foreign keys pointing back all the way to the `storage` and `levels` tables, with `ON DELETE CASCADE` set.
+If you wish to remove a level and all trace of it, simply delete from the `levels` table, and all else will follow.

+## Getting data out

+We don't attempt to build a reporting layer--at the moment we're loving [PostGraphile](https://www.graphile.org/postgraphile/), which makes a GraphQL interface automatically.